The journey for every neurodiverse parent is different/unique but by sharing ours, we hope to help others know they are not alone.

 3. The internet can be a scary place!

-Most parents often feel alone and take it on themselves to scour the internet in search of answers.
+Almost every neurodiverse parent feels alone and takes it on themself to scour the internet in search of answers.
 Some of us can get lost and spiral into a web of negative & impertinent information that can make things worse.
 Instead, use the internet to look for groups of parents, specialists, etc., and find resources that can get you a professional opinion.
 Every child, neurotypical and neurodiverse, is unique.
 Just because your child has the same diagnosis as another child, it doesn’t mean that the same solution works!

 4. It’s easy to obsess over the challenges and forget to nurture the child’s strengths